A Liouville theorem for supercritical Fujita equation and its applications: Proof of Theorem

 We get from Theorem \ref{maintheorem2} that for any $x\in\mathcal{R}^{+}$, there exist two positive constants $\delta$ and $C$ such that, for any $(y,t)\in Q_\delta^-(x,0)$, Moreover, if $y\in B_{\delta}(x)\cap\mathcal{R}^{+}$, then $\mathcal{T}(y,0; u)=\{\kappa\}$.
 After a translation and scaling, we may assume that $x=0$ and $\delta=1$.

-Let $\widetilde{u}$ be the modification of $u$ introduced at the begging of the previous section, with $h$ as defined in \eqref{definition of h}.
+Let $\widetilde{u}$ be the modification of $u$ introduced at the beginning of the previous section, with $h$ as defined in \eqref{definition of h}.
 By Theorem \ref{maintheorem2} \ref{item:Type I} and standard parabolic regularity theory, there exists a positive constant $C$ such that

 Moreover, $\text{spt}(h)\subset (B_{1}(0)\backslash B_{1/2}(0))\times (-\infty, 0)$.

 Take an arbitrary point $(x,0)\in\text{Sing}(u)\cap B_{1/4}(0)$.
 Let $\widetilde{w}$ be the self-similar transform of $\widetilde{u}$ with respect to $(x,0)$.
 Then $\widetilde{w}$ satisfies